prashantbaher/tcc-blog/_posts/VBA-tutorials/2019-5-24-open-assembly-and-drawing-from-userform.md

 <iframe src="https://www.youtube.com/embed/AQ3Fyw78ExI" frameborder="0" allowfullscreen></iframe>
 <br>

-Please note that there are **no explaination** in the video.
+Please note that there are **no explanation** in the video.

-**Explaination** of each line and why we write code this way is given in this post.
+**Explanation** of each line and why we write code this way is given in this post.

 ## Create a new macro